What Happens During Anaphase I Of Meiosis

 • Klinefelter Syndrome (XXY): Affects males who have an extra X chromosome.
 Individuals with Klinefelter syndrome may have reduced muscle mass, decreased body hair, and infertility.

-Conclusion: The Intricate Dance of Anaphase I
+Conclusion: The layered Dance of Anaphase I